The Brian Jonestown Massacre: 1999–2005: Bring It All Back Home – Again, Bravery Repetition and Noise, And This Is Our Music Dig! andWe Are the Radio

-2008–present: Experimental music and recent releases
+2008–2018: experimental music

-The Brian Jonestown Massacre released their tenth studio album, My Bloody Underground, in 2008 on Cargo Records.
+The Brian Jonestown Massacre released their tenth studio album, My Bloody Underground, in 2008 on A Records.
 The album is directly inspired by the music made by bands My Bloody Valentine and The Velvet Underground.
 The record contains a highly experimental approach, and was recorded in collaboration with Mark Gardener, formerly of Ride, who co-wrote the song "Monkey Powder".
 The Brian Jonestown Massacre recorded both of their next releases in Iceland and Berlin.

 An EP entitled One was released in November 2009 and featured the tracks "One", "This Is the First of Your Last Warning" (which also appears on their next album, Who Killed Sgt.
 Pepper?), an English version of "This Is The First of Your Last Warning", and then exclusive track, "Bruttermania".

 Who Killed Sgt.
 Pepper?, the band's eleventh studio album, was released in February 2010.
 It featured musicians Unnur Andrea Einarsdottir (who recorded vocals on My Bloody Underground), Felix Bondareff from the Russian band Amazing Electronic Talking Cave, as well as the musician Will Carruthers.
 Soon after the album's release, it was confirmed that Matt Hollywood had returned to the band after an eleven-year absence.
 According to Newcombe, he would feature on the band's next album and also toured with the band.

 The Brian Jonestown Massacre released the album Aufheben on May 1, 2012.
 Newcombe stated that the album's title relates to Georg Wilhelm Friedrich Hegel's use of the term, whereby something is destroyed in order to preserve it.

 Revelation, the band's thirteenth studio album, was released in May 2014.
 It is the first album to be fully recorded and produced at Newcombe's recording studio in Berlin.
 Stylistically, the album mixes the traditional Brian Jonestown Massacre sound with Eastern influences.

 Their next album, Musique de Film Imaginé, was released on April 27, 2015.
 The album was conceived as a soundtrack for an imaginary French film, and pays homage to European film directors of the late 1950s and 1960s such as François Truffaut and Jean-Luc Godard.
 It was recorded in Berlin in August 2014.
+This was followed in November 2015 by the EP Mini Album Thingy Wingy.

 In October 2016, the band released the album Third World Pyramid, which was preceded by the single "The Sun Ship".

-In February 2017, their 16th album Don't get Lost was released, preceded by seven singles.
+A few months later, in February 2017, Don't Get Lost, was released having been preceded by seven singles.

-Their 17th album, Something Else was released in June 2018.
+In June 2018, their 17th studio album, Something Else, was released.